Guide to Micro-Entrepreneur Business in France

 There are distinct tax and social security rules for those who run a business as a micro-entrepreneur.

 If you wish to be taxed on the basis of your actual profit or loss, you cannot adopt micro-entrepreneur tax status.
 You will need to register your business on a different basis, called the régime réel.
+You can of course later change to the régime réel.
+From 2022 a business that wishes to do so can do so up to May of the following year for the previous year.

 A micro-entrepreneur has the choice of being liable for income tax under either the régime de base or micro-fiscal.